The best way to store your private keys

 If your paper wallet gets lost or destroyed, you will permanently lose the access to your crypto assets.
 Also, processing a transaction with a paper wallet can be tedious and unsafe: you will need to manually enter your keys in a transaction tool, typically by using your computer’s internet browser which could expose the keys to a cyber attack.

 A Hardware wallet is an offline storage option for private keys.
-This is a physical device that allows you to store the private keys in an offline and secure storage, and generally also enables you to verify the transaction details on the device screen.
+This is a physical device that allows you to store the private keys in a secure offline storage.
+It generally also enables you to verify the transaction details on the device screen.

 With a hardware wallet, even if a hacker succeeds in getting control of your computer, he will not be able to steal your private keys and access your crypto assets.
 Your private key is kept offline and limits the risk of hacking.